gt-space/engine-designer/README.md

 Point of Contact: Ben Woodman (benwoodman@gatech.edu)

 NOTE: The program is currently under revision.
-The latest version can be found under archive > engineDesigner_v0.3.
+The latest working version can be found under archive > engineDesigner_v0.3.

 # Setup